Associates in Arts - Associates in Science - Associates in General Studies

 In the Mathematics courses at KC, you will learn important math basics, like arithmetic, geometry, algebra, calculus, and differential equations.
-Our courses are designed for the student who is interested in transferring to a four-year math program.
+Our courses are designed for students interested in transferring to a four-year math program.
 Basic math skills are used in every workplace and every position.
 Whether you’re measuring, budgeting, or making a sale: math comes into play.
 Knowing how the “numbers” work is key to a successful career.

 The greatest demand for applied mathematicians is in computer science, electronics design, and statistical analysis.
 Utilizing research and analyzing data are highly desirable skills to many employers.
 There’s also a strong need for mathematics teachers at all levels of education.

-After earning an Associate degree, you can transfer to a four-year institution and focus on mathematic topics such as algebra, applied mathematics, calculus, functional analysis, geometry or statistics.
+After earning an associate degree, you can transfer to a four-year institution and focus on mathematics topics such as algebra, applied mathematics, calculus, functional analysis, geometry, or statistics.